PrestaShop/prestashop.github.io/news/_posts/releases/https:/build.prestashop.com/news/prestashop-1-7-8-0-rc-release.md

 Go download and install this RC version as a test store, either on your machine or your web hosting, then play with it – and give us your feedback!
 We need YOU to test this new version of PrestaShop.

+If you find regressions compared to the 1.7.7 version, please open an issue and describe it on [Github](https://github.com/PrestaShop/PrestaShop/issues/new?template=1_bug_report.md) so that it can be reproduced and fixed as soon as possible.
 Remember, this release candidate version is pre-release software.
 Do not use it on your production shop!

 ## Notable changes since the RC release